Johnny Logan (singer): 1978–1986: First Eurovision win

 Logan adopted the stage name Johnny Logan after the main character of the film Johnny Guitar and released his first single in 1978.
-He first attempted to participate in the Eurovision Song Contest in 1979, when he placed third in the Irish National Final with the song "Angie".
+He first attempted to participate in the Eurovision Song Contest in 1979, when he placed third in the Irish National Final with the song "Angelina".
 Readers of The Connaught Telegraph in Ireland voted Logan as Best New Male Artist.

 In 1980, Logan again entered the Irish National selection for the Eurovision Song Contest with the Shay Healy song "What's Another Year", winning the Irish final on 9 March in Dublin.
-Representing Ireland in the Netherlands, Logan won the Eurovision Song Contest on 19 April.
+Representing Ireland in the Netherlands, Logan won the Eurovision Song Contest 1980 on 19 April.
 The song became a hit all over Europe and reached number one in the UK.

 "In London" was released in June and "Save Me" shortly after.
 With confusion by radio stations over which to play, both singles flopped.
 Another single released in late 1980, a cover of a recent Cliff Richard song, "Give A Little Bit More" was a more concerted effort and although it narrowly missed the chart.
 Logan blames his lack of success in the UK on poor management and his inexperience.

 In early 1983, Logan attempted a comeback in the UK with the song "Becoming Electric" with a new sound and image and promotional push, but the song failed to chart.
-In 1985, Logan released his third studio album Straight From The Heart which failed to chart.
+In 1985, Logan released his third studio album Straight From The Heart, which failed to chart.

-He also collaborated on the chart topping charity single "You'll Never Walk Alone" in aid of the Bradford City Disaster Fund.
+He also collaborated on the chart-topping charity single "You'll Never Walk Alone" in aid of the Bradford City Disaster Fund.
 In 1986, Logan rebranded himself as Logan with the song "Stab in the Back", which also failed to chart.

 1987–1991: Second Eurovision win

-In 1987, Logan made another attempt at Eurovision and with his self-penned song, "Hold Me Now", he represented Ireland at the Eurovision Song Contest in Belgium.
+In 1987, Logan made another attempt at Eurovision and with his self-penned song, "Hold Me Now", he represented Ireland at the Eurovision Song Contest 1987.
 The song won the contest and Logan became the first person to win the contest twice.
 "Hold Me Now" became a major European hit and reached number two in the UK.
 Logan released a cover of the 10cc song "I'm Not in Love", produced by Paul Hardcastle as a follow-up, and an album Hold Me Now.
 In 1988, Logan released "Heartland" which became a hit in the Irish charts and from then on, concentrated on his career in Ireland and Europe.

 In 1990, Logan recorded a country version of "Miss You Nights" with Elvis Presley's backing band The Jordanaires.
 He also wrote and sang the theme song Angels Don't Hide for the German television show Blue Blood.